 What should we do now/next as individuals in terms of practical ITSM activities?

 In our post-COVID-19 future, forget “DevOps vs. ITSM” – we need both.
 Organizations need to own this and concentrate instead on recognizing the goals of the organization and the requirements that come from them.

 Use ITSM where it’s needed for consistency, control, and to manage demand-to-value.
 Use DevOps techniques and tools to maintain business agility and speed of delivery.
 Use new ways of working but don’t throw out the old stuff that works and is valuable.
 It’s important to develop a greater understanding and awareness of corporate governance and to use that to drive activity, performance, and monitoring – not the IT-led service level agreement (SLA).

 Action: Learn about simple corporate IT governance and set up a working party to integrate ITSM and DevOps activities.Forget DevOps vs. ITSM – we need both, says @BarclayRae as he explores ITSM's 'new normal'. #DevOps #ITSM Click To Tweet

 Data and analytics

-How can we use data more effectively – what’s the value of our current reporting?
+In our post-COVID-19 future, how can we use data more effectively – what’s the value of our current reporting?
 What should we be measuring to get value?
 We need to be curious and ask more questions about the context of what we do.
 How does the delivery of key services and systems support the goals of the organization – come to think of it, do we even have a good definition of what our service are?

 For years I’ve had debates with organizations about their definitions of services – and the value that can come from them.
 This is what we used to call service catalog (still often do).
 Developing this builds clarity around what’s needed and how this is delivered – and also provides a unifying factor for the DevOps/ITSM divide and a great end-to-end model for reporting.
 This also requires some external customer feedback on their experience of using services.